 A McLaren qualified on the front row for all of the first four Abu Dhabi Grands Prix, with Lewis Hamilton taking pole in 2009 and 2012.
 Between 2015 and 2018, Fernando Alonso’s ninth place in qualifying in 2016 was the only time a McLaren driver qualified in the top ten.

 Prior to 2021, the former Toro Rosso team scored only ten points at the Abu Dhabi Grand Prix.
 Four of those were scored by Pierre Gasly in 2020 with his eighth place finish, while Daniil Kvyat’s ninth place in 2019 was the first time a Red Bull junior driver had scored at the event since Daniel Ricciardo in 2012.
-Last year, the team recorded a double top five result, with Yuki Tsunoda finishing fourth and Pierre Gasly finishing fifth.
+In 2021, the team recorded a double top five result, with Yuki Tsunoda finishing fourth and Pierre Gasly finishing fifth.
+Neither driver scored in 2022.

 Only the Enstone team has a lower finish rate at Yas Marina Circuit than the Red Bull junior team.
 They have recorded six non-finishes – including a double DNF in 2016.

 For the first time since 2014, both Red Bull junior team drivers reached Q3 at the Abu Dhabi Grand Prix in 2020.
 Both drivers were out in Q1 in every season between 2016 and 2018.
-The team has reached Q2 with nine of their entries, but – until last year – Daniil Kvyat was the only driver for this team to have qualified above tenth place.
+The team has reached Q2 with nine of their entries, but – until 2021 – Daniil Kvyat was the only driver for this team to have qualified above tenth place.
 He recorded their best qualifying result at the circuit with fifth place in 2014.
-Yuki Tsunoda qualified eighth last year.
+Yuki Tsunoda also reached Q3 in 2021, qualifying in eighth place.

 With a 2-3 finish, 2014 is the only season in which Williams have recorded podium finishes at the Abu Dhabi Grand Prix.
 With the 2014 race being a double points race – the only one in Formula 1’s history – Williams became the team to have scored the most points in a single race; a record which is unlikely to be broken any time soon.

-2012 is the only other year where both of their cars have finished in the points at the Abu Dhabi Grand Prix.
-Last year, the team recorded their first double retirement at the track.
+2012 is the only year aside from 2014 in which both Williams drivers have finished in the points at the Abu Dhabi Grand Prix.
+In 2021, the team recorded their first double retirement at the track, while Nicholas Latifi also failed to finish in 2021.
 Valtteri Bottas’ retirement here in 2016, on his final race appearance with Williams, is the only other time the team have recorded a DNF at the circuit.

-Williams recorded a double Q1 exit for the fourth season in succession at the 2021 Abu Dhabi Grand Prix.
+Williams recorded a double Q1 exit for the fifth season in succession at the 2022 Abu Dhabi Grand Prix.
 Rubens Barrichello, who failed to set a time in qualifying in 2011, was the only Williams driver who had been eliminated in Q1 before 2018.
 The team’s best qualifying performance here is third, which both Pastor Maldonado and Valtteri Bottas achieved in 2012 and 2014 respectively.

 After graduating in 2015 with a First Class honours degree in English Language and Literature, Nicky Haldenby, a lifelong fan of Formula 1, founded the Lights Out F1 Blog in 2016.
 The blog has become a firm fan-favourite, delving deep into the sport’s history books and lifting the cover on unusual F1 statistics.